wintinue/wintinue.github.io/essays/smart-questions.md

 ```

 The asker received six possible answers, and he or she was successful in inciting discussion from multiple users.
-The answers themselves were clear and were devoid of the rumored sarcasm and hostility of “hackers.”
+The answers themselves were clear and were devoid of the rumored sarcasm and hostility of "hackers."
 Since I myself have referenced this page and found it useful, I can confidently say that it is a good question.

 ## The foolproof way to get ignored.